 Toussaint J. Miller is a performer-composer, science researcher and curator whose work explores the intersection of art and medicine as a means of bridging the gap between scientific inquiry and representational justice.
-Currently a senior at Harvard University, Miller maintains such commitment through his pursuit of a double concentration in neuroscience and music on the pre-med track.
-Hailing from Cleveland, Ohio he attributes many of his varying interests to his upbringing.
+A recent graduate of Harvard University, Miller earned an A.B. with a double concentration in Neuroscience and Music on the pre-med track and will begin an MSc in History of Science, Medicine and Technology at the University of Oxford in October 2025.
+Hailing from Cleveland, Ohio, he attributes many of his wide-ranging interests to his upbringing.

-As a musician of both jazz and new music traditions, Miller has studied under and played with musical revolutionaries of the century including Claire Chase, Vijay Iyer, esperanza spalding, Tyshawn Sorey, Linda May Han Oh, Terri Lynne Carrington, Yosvany Terry, Susie Ibarra, Danilo Perez, and Carmen Lundy among others.
-In 2023, he was commissioned by the Harvard Office for the Arts to compose and perform a multidisciplinary (spoken word poetry + music) piece entitled All Sing for the Arts Prelude to President Claudine Gay’s inauguration.
-Since 2021, he has performed with the Harvard Jazz Orchestra and has been a featured performer for the Harvard ArtsFIRST festival.
+As a musician rooted in both jazz and new music traditions, Miller has studied under and performed with musical revolutionaries including Claire Chase, Vijay Iyer, esperanza spalding, Tyshawn Sorey, Yosvany Terry, and Danilo Pérez.
+In 2023, he was commissioned by the Harvard Office for the Arts to compose and perform a multidisciplinary piece entitled All Sing as a prelude to President Claudine Gay’s inauguration.
+Since 2021, he has performed with the Harvard Jazz Orchestra and has been a featured performer at the Harvard ArtsFIRST festival.

-Passionately dedicated to uplifting Black creativity, Miller co-founded the Black Arts Collective at Harvard University — Harvard’s premier Black interdisciplinary arts space.
-Since its inception in 2022, the Collective has organized 50+ community events and amassed nearly 800 members and supporters including the Hutchins Center for African & African American Research, the Harvard Art Lab, and Office of the Provost (Harvard).
+Passionately dedicated to uplifting Black creativity, Miller co-founded the Black Arts Collective at Harvard University—Harvard’s premier Black interdisciplinary arts space.
+Since its inception in 2022, the Collective has organized over 50 community events and amassed nearly 800 members and supporters, including the Hutchins Center for African & African American Research, the Harvard Art Lab, and the Office of the Provost.

 Recently, Miller was appointed the youngest member of The Cleveland Orchestra’s Community Engagement Committee.

-Through his manifold endeavors Miller embodies a fusion of artistry, scholarship, and advocacy, and aspires to leave an indelible mark on both academic and cultural landscapes alike.
+Through his manifold endeavors, Miller embodies a fusion of artistry, scholarship, and advocacy, aspiring to leave an indelible mark on both academic and cultural landscapes alike.

 About